saulpw/visidata/www/docs/async.md

     for item in Progress(iterable):

 This is just like `for item in iterable`, but it also keeps track of progress, to display on the right status line.

 - This only displays if used in another thread (but is harmless if not).
 - Use Progress around the innermost iterations for maximum granularity and apparent responsiveness.
 - But this incurs a small amount of overhead, so if a tight loop needs every last optimization, use it with an outer iterator instead (if there is one).
 - Multiple Progress objects used in parallel will stack properly.
 - Multiple Progress objects used serially will make the progress indicator reset (which is better than having no indicator at all).

-If `iterable` does not know its own length, it (or an approximation) should be passed as the `total` kwarg:
+If `iterable` does not know its own length, it (or an approximation) should be passed as the `total` keyword argument:

     for item in Progress(iterable, total=approx_size):